getify/Functional-Light-JS/ch7.md

 By the way, even though I'm presenting this structural (im)mutability as a clear difference between closure and object, the way we're using the object as an immutable value is actually more similar than not.

-Creating a new array (via `concat(..)`) for each addition to the array is treating the array as structurally immutable, which is conceptually symmetrical to closure being structurally immutable by its very design.
+Creating a new array for each addition to the array is treating the array as structurally immutable, which is conceptually symmetrical to closure being structurally immutable by its very design.

 ### Privacy